 Bike to Work Day and Bike Month are annual campaigns, usually held in May, to encourage people to bicycle to work and for other trips.
-These campaigns often include highly publicized rides, stations with information about bicycle commuting and giveaways.
+These campaigns often include highly publicized rides, stations with information about bicycle commuting, and giveaways.
 Bike Month often involves the participation of local elected officials and other community leaders to generate publicity and show support for traveling by bicycling.
-As a key step in the Plan, we recommend that Key West begin a citywide Bike to Work Day program, leading up to a month-long campaign to encourage bicycling for both residents and visitors.
-Given the high number of visitors to Key West, we recommend promoting a bicycle race during Bike Month to build momentum and enthusiasm for bicycling in the city.
+Given the high number of visitors to Key West, the city should consider hosting a bicycle race during Bike Month to build momentum and enthusiasm for bicycling.